miloyip/gamextech/README.md

 ## Schema

-Nodes are array of objects with following keys (asterisk are must exist):
+Nodes are array of objects with following keys (*required):

 | Key         | Type                      | Description                                                  |
 | ----------- | ------------------------- | ------------------------------------------------------------ |